 How to match colours with a suit?

 If we have a black suit, the only right choice is black oxford shoe.
 Charcoal-colored suits match black shoes, but can be combined with burgundy or dark green shoes – an option for the brave.
-Gray suits are combined with black, brown, burgundy and green.
+Grey suits are combined with black, brown, burgundy and green.
 If your color is brown – we put it together with brown, burgundy or navy blue shoes.
 The navy blue suit will fit black, dark brown and navy blue shoes.
 It may also look interesting in combination with burgundy.

 What about less formal, sports suits or jackets?
 Here, the freedom is much greater.
 First of all, let’s choose less formal footwear – cap toe or wingtip.
 Both types are sometimes found in two-tone versions – black and white or brown and white.
 Sometimes there are also more crazy combinations such as blue and burgundy.
 These types of shoes are most often referred in English as “spectator shoes” or simply two tone.
 In addition, there may also be decorations consisting of elegant perforations called brogue.
 That type of decoration can be found in both “wingtips” and “cap toe” shoes.